Aoi (wrestler)

-Aoi is a Japanese professional wrestler currently working for the Japanese promotion Professional Wrestling Just Tap Out.
+Aoi is a Japanese professional wrestler currently working for the Japanese promotion Professional Wrestling Just Tap Out, where she is a former three-time JTO Girls Tag Team Champions and two-time Queen of JTO Champion.

 Professional wrestling career

 Independent circuit (2022–present)

 Aoi began competing for various promotions of the Japanese independent scene.
 At Sendai Girls SENJO Chronicle 2022 on July 10, she teamed up with Ayame Sasamura and Risa Sera to defeat Manami, Ryo Mizunami and Yuu.

 Professional Wrestling Just Tap Out (2021–present)

 Aoi made her professional wrestling debut in JTO, at JTO GIRLS 4 In Yokohama Nigiwaiza, an event produced on May 3, 2021, where she fell short to Misa Kagura.
 On May 21, 2022, Aoi and Inaba produced their own show, the JTO/Tomoka Inaba & Aoi Produce where Aoi teamed up with Sumika Yanagawa in a losing effort against Prominence's Akane Fujita and Risa Sera.
 At JTO 3rd Anniversary ~ Iwai on July 9, 2022, Aoi unsuccessfully challenged Tomoka Inaba for both Queen of JTO Championship and Sendai Girls Junior Championship in the finals of the 2022 edition of the JTO Girls Tournament.
 At JTO TAKA Michinoku Debut 30th Anniversary on September 12, 2022, she teamed up with Tomoka Inaba and fell short to Mirai and Maika, a former JTO wrestler.
 The match was awarded four stars.